jonathanxavier/IndigoSCADA/src/README.txt

 You need to download IndigoSCADA dependencies:

-Qt Development Frameworks version 3.1.2 or 2.3.2 for Linux
+Qt Development Frameworks version 3.3.8 for Linux

 Enjoy!